What are draw blood cultures, measure lactic acid, apply vasopressors if needed?

 What is a central line or urinary catheter?

-What is SIRS criteria?
+What is SIRS criteria for non pregnant population?

 If IV access is difficult or delayed in a septic patient, these routes may be considered to administer fluids or medications.